gliderlabs/docker-consul/README.md

 		-d -v /mnt:/data \
 		progrium/consul -server -advertise 10.0.1.1 -join 10.0.1.2

 You may notice it lets you only run with bootstrap-expect or join, not both.
 Using `cmd:run` assumes you will be bootstrapping with the first node and expecting 3 nodes.
-You can change the expected peers before bootstrap by setting the `EXPECT` environment variable.
+You can change the expected peers before bootstrap by setting the `EXPECT` environment variable (e.g., by `docker run --env='EXPECT=1' ...`).

 To use this convenience, you simply wrap the `cmd:run` output in a subshell.
 Run this to see it work: